haverland/collectmeterdigits/README.md

     python3 -m collectmeterdigits --collect=<ip or servername> --nodownload --startlabel <number>

-If another model should be used for prediction (only output100 yet)
+If another model should be used for prediction (dig-con, dig-class11 and dig-class100)

     python3 -m collectmeterdigits --collect=<ip or servername> --model=<modelpath.tflite>